-We, along with our directors, executive officers and substantially all of the other holders of our equity securities, have agreed with the underwriters that for a period of days (the restricted period) after the date of this prospectus, subject to specified exceptions, we or they will not, without the prior written consent of BofA Securities, Inc. and Barclays Capital Inc., offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right, or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common stock.
-In addition, BofA Securities, Inc. and Barclays Capital Inc., as representatives of the underwriters, may in their discretion release some or all of the shares or day lock-up period at any time, subject applicable notice requirements and in some cases, without public notice.
+We, along with our directors, director nominees, executive officers, and substantially all of the other holders of our equity securities, have agreed with the underwriters that during the Restricted Period, subject to specified exceptions, we or they will not, without the prior written consent of BofA Securities, Inc. and Barclays Capital Inc., offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right, or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common stock, provided, that the Restricted Period shall terminate for equityholders upon the opening of trading on the third trading day immediately following our public release of earnings for the second quarter following the most recent period for which financial statements are included in this prospectus.
+Notwithstanding the foregoing, and subject to Rule 144 and our insider trading policy (which does not permit trading in our securities during a Blackout Period), if (1) the last reported closing price of our common stock on Nasdaq is at least 33% greater than the initial public offering price per share for any 10 trading days out of the 15 consecutive full trading day period ending 90 days following the date of this prospectus and (2) we have issued at least one earnings release or filed one quarterly report on Form 10-Q, then 25% of the shares of common stock (including any vested equity awards) held by equityholders (or 10%, solely in the case of our Chief Executive Officer, David S. Rosenblatt) that are subject to the Restricted Period will be automatically released from such restrictions upon the opening of trading on the third trading day following the end of such 90-day period.
+In addition, BofA Securities, Inc. and Barclays Capital Inc., as representatives of the underwriters, may in their discretion release some or all of the shares subject to the lock-up agreements prior to the expiration of this lock-up period at any time, subject applicable notice requirements and in some cases, without public notice.
 If such a release is granted for one of our officers or directors, (1) BofA Securities, Inc. and Barclays Capital Inc., as representative of the underwriters, will, at least three business days before the effective date of such release, notify us of the impending release, and (2) we will announce the impending release by press release through a major news service at least two business days before the effective date of the release.

-Upon expiration of the "restricted" period, certain of our stockholders and warrantholders will have the right to require us to register their shares under the Securities Act.
+Upon expiration of the Restricted Period, certain of our stockholders and warrantholders will have the right to require us to register their shares under the Securities Act.
 See "-Registration Rights" below and the section titled "Description of Capital Stock-Registration Rights."